Skip to main content

 The course content will include: diatonic sequences, secondary dominants, phrase rhythm, and motivic analysis, tonicization of scale degrees other than V, modulation to closely related keys, binary and ternary forms.
 Laboratory.

-This course explores the nature of virtuosity in music as culturally defined and constrained.
-With each musical tradition explored, students will also examine the culture’s specific values which define the terms of the music’s reception, and come to recognize how music is expressed through vocal or instrumental traditions.
-Is virtuosity performative, or even considered “art”?
-Is the virtuosity valued, or devalued?
-Indeed – how is virtuosity defined?
-Case studies will be taken from traditions that span history and the globe, and considered in terms of the value placed on speed, complexity, improvisational skill, and memory Connections of each tradition to dance and religion will also be discussed.
+This course explores the nature of virtuosity in music, as it is culturally defined and constrained.
+With each musical tradition explored, students will also examine the culture's specific values which define the terms of the music's reception, and come to recognize how music is expressed through vocal or instrumental traditions.
+Is virtuosity performative, or even considered art, is the virtuosity valued, or devalued.
+Indeed - how is virtuosity defined?
+Case studies will be taken from traditions that span history and the globe, to explore questions such as: does the tradition value speed, complexity, improvisational skill, memory, and are there connections to dance and religion.

 Independent study in a course of one's choice.
 To be used at the discretion of an individual professor in order to fulfill a student's graduation requirements or to satisfy a student's interests.
 Such an option will usually be open only to seniors.

 A semester-long study of topics in Music.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 Improvisation is an approach to music making that crosses boundaries of medium, style, and culture from rock to raga, jazz to new music.
 With a focus on free and semi-structured approaches, this class will experiment with a range of musical elements and ideas through hands-on improvisational performance.
 Interactive improvising with other art forms will also be explored.
 All instrumentalists/vocalists are welcome.
 No prior improvisational experience is necessary.